Drexel and White Clay Watershed Association Partner to Model Flood Risk and Build Climate Resilience

 Additional partners include:

-Chester County Water Resources Authority, Stroud Water Research Center, University of Delaware, and the Brandywine Conservancy.
+Chester County Water Resources Authority, Stroud Water Research Center, University of Delaware, Brandywine Conservancy, and the Water Center at Penn.

 Funders

-National Park Service, White Clay Watershed Association, Chester County Water Resources Authority (PA), New Castle Conservation District (DE).
+National Park Service, White Clay Watershed Association, Chester County Water Resources Authority (PA), Veolia (DE).

 Contact Us!